 If symptoms of ptosis are mild, treatment may not be necessary.
 Specific treatment is usually directed toward the underlying cause.
 In some mild cases, eye exercises may strengthen weak muscles and correct the problem.
 Other times, special glasses may be used.
 These glasses have a crutch attached to hold up the eyelid.
 In moderate to severe cases, surgery may be the only option to correct the eyelid.
 This may be done with a surgical procedure called blepharoplasty.

 Bruising and swelling will typically last two to three weeks.
-If sutures are used, they will be removed a week later.
-Drains may be placed in the incision and left for a day.
+If sutures are used, they will be removed shortly after.
 Most people heal without complications within six weeks of surgery.
 The average hospital stay is no more than three days.
 Some people are given antibiotics to prevent infection, while others only get pain relievers.
 After blepharoplasty surgery your doctor may recommend you:

 - Keep your head elevated and straight when resting at home

 - Avoid physical exercise, bending, heavy lifting, and sexual activity for a week or two after surgery